rotoclap/click-commands-folder/docs/source/index.rst

 Click Commands Folder documentation
 ===================================

-**Click Commands Folder** is a Click extension allowing to load in open Click CommandGroup all commands stored in a folder.
+**Click Commands Folder** is a Click extension allowing to use multiple ``Command`` only by specifying the folder path where they are stored.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.